raul-izquierdo/mlang_code/README.md

-# mLang Tutorial
+# mLang Source Code

-This is the source code used in [mLang tutorial](https://raul-izquierdo.github.io/mlang/), a guide of how to build a simple compiler with _antlr_ and _VGen_.
+This is the source code used in [mLang Tutorial](https://raul-izquierdo.github.io/mlang/), a guide of how to build a simple compiler with _antlr_ using an _abstract syntax tree_ (AST).
 Read the tutorial to know how to use this code.